Mat2801/Project-1-Iconic-Car-Meet/README.md

 ### 6.2.
 Acknowledgements
 [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) for the incredible mentoring support.
-The [Code Institute](https://codeinstitute.net/) team tutors, student care and mentors.
+The [Code Institute](https://codeinstitute.net/) student care and mentors.
 Anthony from slack was a great help through out my project.